Rajesh2199/Offline-Budget-Tracker/Readme.md

 ## Deployed Version
-* Click the link to see the application in heroku.
+* Click the link below to see the application in heroku.
 * [DeployedLink!](https://shrouded-tundra-90873.herokuapp.com/)